The master specialisation Cultural Economics and Entrepreneurship will be ideal for two types of students:

 - you hold a European Baccalaureate diploma including English as 1st or 2nd language;

-- If you do not meet one of the above requirements, you need to demonstrate proof of proficiency in English through any of the following:
+If you do not meet one of the above requirements, you may demonstrate proof of proficiency in English through any of the following tests (online IELTS and TOEFL tests are not allowed):

 - Cambridge C1 Advanced or Cambridge C2 Proficiency with a minimum score of at least 185.

-- Connection between previous studies and the Cultural Economics and Entrepreneurship programme.
+- connection between your previous studies and the Cultural Economics and Entrepreneurship specialisation,

-- A clear and relevant letter of motivation of why you want to participate in this programme.
+- a clear and relevant letter of motivation, explaining why you want to participate in this programme,